dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Multi-touch is more complex however, because the android method of touch was originally designed only to accept single touches

-However, it was modified to include multi-touch while still retaining support for applications using single touch, thus we have two new actions
+However, it was modified to include multi-touch while still retaining support for applications using single touch,

+<mark style="background: #AD21D9;">thus we have two new actions:</mark>
 - ``ACTION POINTER DOWN:`` for when an additional touch is added
 - ``ACTION POINTER UP:`` for when an additional touch is removed